-A comprehensive National Surveillance programme to assess the extent of the Mycoplasma bovis infection in the New Zealand beef sector involves:
+A comprehensive National Surveillance programme to assess the extent of the M. bovis infection in the New Zealand beef sector involves:

-Farmers need to be sure that the TB tester has your current email address.
+Farmers need to be sure that the vet or vet tech has your current email address.

 The National Beef Survey is a screening test, not a final result.
 While most farms aren’t expected to return a positive result, some herds will require further testing to confirm their infection status.

 If the blood results indicate further testing is required, you will be contacted by phone within 14 business days.

 Farms will enter the Mycoplasma bovis Eradication Programme, see our website below for more information.